emerson-escolar/TDAPatents/README.md

     SCRIPT ma -l -d cosine -w 5 -s 1 -n 20
     ```
     This should create a folder `cos_pca2d_logmerg\D1m0` which contains the output.
-    Inside that folder, find `**_pca2d.png` which contains the 2d pca dimension reduction result, and folder
+    Inside that folder, one finds the file `**_pca2d.png` which contains the 2d pca dimension reduction result,
-    `n20_o0.5_HC_single_firstgap` containing the Mapper results.
+    and folder `n20_o0.5_HC_single_firstgap` containing the Mapper results.

-    Note that the outputs are place in folders that describe the options used for its analysis.
+    Outputs are placed in folders that describe the options used for its computation.
     In this case, we used "cosine distance", "pca" for the filter function, and "log" preprocessing, under merge-accumulate mode, so the base folder is `cos_pca2d_logmerg`.
 Next, we are using data set 1 and mode 0, giving `D1m0`.
 For the mapper results, we are using n = 20, overlap 50%, hierarchical clustering (HC) with single linkage rule and firstgap heuristic, giving the folder name `n20_o0.5_HC_single_firstgap`.
-Using different options will place outputs in the appropriately named folders.
+Using different options will place outputs in appropriately-named folders.

 ## Detailed options